Cyclite, Ortlieb, Tailfin, Restrap and more8 bikepacking bag sets in a big test

 Conclusion

 Topeak's complete set is tightly priced and a recommendation for the first or only occasional gravel escapes; holsters for the saddlebag and handlebar bag make handling easier.
-In the long run, details such as the bulbous frame bag when fully loaded, the slightly wobbling saddle bag or the sometimes snaggy strap fasteners can be annoying.
+In the long run, details such as the bulbous frame bag when fully loaded, the slightly wobbly saddle bag or the sometimes snaggy strap fasteners are annoying.

 How TOUR tests bikepacking bags